raymond-tran-95/underwood-rd-strata.info/README.md

   - To meet other recurrent expenses.

 2. Capital Works Fund
-  - painting or repainting any part of the common property which is a building or other structure, and
+  - Painting or repainting any part of the common property which is a building or other structure, and
-  - acquire personal property, and
+  - Acquire personal property, and
-  - renew or replace personal property, and
+  - Renew or replace personal property, and
-  - renew or replace fixtures and fittings that are part of the common property, and
+  - Renew or replace fixtures and fittings that are part of the common property, and
-  - replace or repair the common property, and
+  - Replace or repair the common property, and
-  - meet other expenses of a capital nature.
+  - Meet other expenses of a capital nature.

 ## Where are we at now?